 This Use Type includes some of the animal keeping activities that are described in Sec.
 8-2.303, Article 3 of this Chapter.
 Keeping of small domestic pets is allowed in all residential zones.
 Large domestic animals may be kept in the RR-5, RR-1, and R-L zones, with their numbers regulated by how much acreage is available.
-Rooster and other wild animals are allowed only in the RR-5 zone.
+Rooster and other wild animals are allowed only in the RR-5 zone, except that roosters may be allowed on large lots (5 acres or more) in the RR-1 and R-L zones.
 Domestic fowl may be kept on parcels less than 10,000 square feet in the R-L and R-M Zones with special restrictions.